Data Protection during the Covid-19 pandemic

 The University is committed to only processing the data that it is necessary to process to achieve the objectives of identifying any possible infections and providing reassurance to staff, students and visitors of the steps being taken to prevent a rise in infections.
 This data will (where possible) be held electronically for 21 days in secure, access controlled areas of University systems and securely deleted when the data is no longer needed.
-If it is necessary to keep data in a paper form [for example, check-in details for campus cafes when we are able to open these spaces], this will be held securely in locked cabinets and shredded after 21 days.
+If it is necessary to keep data in a paper form [for example, check-in details for campus cafes ], this will be held securely in locked cabinets and shredded after 21 days.

 The only exception to retaining data for only 21 days may be when data can be used for research purposes in line with Article 89(1) of the UK GDPR.
 Anonymised records, from which individuals cannot be identified can be used for statistical analysis.
 However, when an individual signs up for a test, they will be given the option to provide their consent for the data collected by the University to be retained for research purposes.
 Generally, this will allow researchers to contact individuals to ask for their involvement in a research project and for their consent for their data to be used for that purpose.

 The majority of the personal data processed will be retained within the University for University purposes (within Human Resources, Occupational Health, Health and Safety, and by line managers).
 It may be necessary to share some personal data with external organisations, for example, the NHS, Public Health England (PHE) or the Department for Education (DfE) via the Office for Students (OfS), but this will be if it is required by those organisations and only the minimum data necessary will be shared via secure electronic means.